-Working virtually for most of my career, I have come to realize that not SEEING co-workers throughout the day makes me more intentional in my communication.
-Here are some lessons learned for your consideration.
+In fact, my remote teams and I have come to realize that not seeing co-workers throughout the day requires us to be more intentional in our communication.
+Here are some of our lessons learned to help you stay connected with your virtual team members.

 1. Proximity Impacts Culture